 Knee Pain Therapy Baltimore, MD

-One of the main reasons people come to LeMoine Physical Therapy is for knee pain therapy Baltimore, MD community members trust.
-Knee pain is a prevalent issue, and is the second most frequent cause of chronic pain.
-Knee pain may be a result of injury or illness, and can interfere with how a person lives their life.
+One of the main reasons people come to LeMoine Physical Therapy is for knee pain therapy.
+Baltimore, MD community members trust.
+Knee pain is a prevalent issue and is the second most frequent cause of chronic pain.
+Knee pain may result from injury or illness and can interfere with how a person lives their life.
 People may ask themselves what their options are in getting treatment.

-If you are ready to schedule an appointment with us or have questions that need answered, don’t hesitate to call LeMoine Physical Therapy today.
+If you are ready to schedule an appointment with us or have questions that need to be answered, don’t hesitate to call LeMoine Physical Therapy today.

 Why Knee Pain Happens

-As we go about our day we may twist and turn in a way that tweaks our knee.
+As we go about our day, we may twist and turn in a way that tweaks our knees.
 It may be sensitive for a few hours but then slowly goes away.
-However, for those who sustained a serious injury or have a condition where knee pain needs to be addressed, we recommend scheduling an appointment with a physical therapist as soon as possible.
-Knee pain can cause restricted movement, poor muscle control in the sore leg, and reduce strength of muscles around the knee.
+However, for those who sustained a severe injury or have a condition where knee pain needs to be addressed, we recommend scheduling an appointment with a physical therapist as soon as possible.
+Knee pain can cause restricted movement, poor muscle control in the sore leg, and reduced muscle strength around the knee.

 How Knee Pain Is Diagnosed

-As your doctor for knee pain may explain, there are various ways to make a knee diagnosis based on your symptoms, including an exam, medical history, and x-rays.
-We may ask you questions related to when the pain first started, whether an incident caused the pain to begin, intensity and frequency of pain, and what you have tried to treat the pain.
+As your doctor may explain, there are various ways to make a knee diagnosis based on your symptoms, including an exam, medical history, and x-rays.
+We may ask you questions about when the pain first started, whether an incident caused the pain to begin, the intensity and frequency of pain, and what you have tried to treat the pain.
 A physical therapist may perform testing to find out whether you are affected by:

 - Pain that stems from straightening or bending the knee

 - Restricted range of motion in the knee